rayoh123/Moobloom/docs/final.md

 Finally, out of curiosity, we decided to see if the agent would be able to detect paths of least resistance towards the diamond blocks.
 For example, if there was a completely safe tunnel that was devoid of hostile mobs leading towards the diamond blocks, would the agent eventually realize that this was the best path to take?
 In Minecraft gameplay, this would be analogous to taking a well-lit path towards one's base instead of a dark one filled with hostile mobs.
+We then spawned in 3 zombies, 2 creepers, and 2 sheep into this room at random locations.

 Here, the rewards for the agent are the same as in Approach #2 since, again, we are training the agent to both escape from hostile mobs and to reach the diamond blocks as fast as possible.